joined/units3/README.md

 + `prenotazione_appelli`
 + `prenotazioni_effettuate`

-They roughly correspond to the respective pages on the ESSE3 service.
+They roughly correspond to their respective pages on the ESSE3 service.

 I recommend using the excellent [httpie](https://github.com/jakubroztocil/httpie) to test the API (it's like cURL with superpowers).